oracle-quickstart/oci-weblogic-server/README2.md

 After launching one of these applications, you use a simple wizard interface to configure and provision your domains along with any supporting cloud resources like compute instances, networks and load balancers.

-This Quick Start is an alternative to deploy a Oracle WebLogic Server for OCI stack, that can be used to automate the creation of WebLogic domains in OCI.
-You can use the Oracle Cloud Infrastructure [Resource Manager (ORM)][orm] or the Terraform CLI.
+This Quick Start is an alternative to deploy an Oracle WebLogic Server for OCI stack, that can be used to automate the creation of WebLogic domains in OCI.
+You can use the Oracle Cloud Infrastructure [Resource Manager (ORM)][orm] or the Terraform command-line interface (CLI).

 For more details on deploying the Oracle WebLogic Server for OCI stack on Oracle Cloud Infrastructure, visit the "Using Oracle WebLogic Server for OCI" [guide](https://docs.oracle.com/en/cloud/paas/weblogic-cloud/user/index.html).

-### Full Topology
+## Full Topology

 ![Full Topology Diagram](./images/image-full_topology.png)